Working with your Amazon DataSync agent's local console - Amazon DataSync

 Note

-To connect to an Amazon EC2 agent, you must use SSH with the following cryptographic algorithms:
+To connect to an Amazon EC2 agent's local console, you must use SSH.

 The default network configuration for the agent is Dynamic Host Configuration Protocol (DHCP).
 With DHCP, your agent is automatically assigned an IP address.
 In some cases, you might need to manually assign your agent's IP as a static IP address, as described following.